by Lynette Woods

 "By faith Abraham, being called, obeyed to go out into the place which he was to receive for an inheritance, and went out, not knowing where he was going."
 (Hebrews 11:8 NIV)

-Many of us are familiar with the Greek word translated as 'church' (ekklesia) in the Bible but which means 'called out ones'.
-We know that we are "called out"; we're called out of religion and called out of Self and our ways of trying to please God.
+Many of us are familiar with the Greek word "ekklesia" mistranslated as "church" in the Bible.
+Ekklesia means those called to an assembly or gathering, and did not ever mean a religious building!
+It is a composite of two Greek words, "ek" (out of or away from) and "kaleo" (called).
+We know that we are called out of religion and called out of Self and our ways of trying to please God.
 However, even if we have heard and obeyed the call to go out or come out, we also need to hear and heed the call to go in...
-We are not only the "called out" in the Bible, but also the "called into".
+We are not only those who are called out, but also those who are "called into".
 We are called into:

 We are also referred to simply as the "called" (1 Cor.
 1:24, Heb.
 9:15, Jude 1 & Rev. 17:14) and the "called of Jesus Christ" (Rom.
 1:6) and "called according to His Purpose" (Rom.
 8:28).
 Being called INTO can only happen when we have been obedient to the call out.
 Ekklesia is a compound of two words: "ek" (or ex, from which we get the word "exit") and a derivative of "kaleo" which means called, hence ek-kalesia: out-called.
 Called into is "eis" (into) or "en-kaleo" - in-called.